The Truth about Tap Water

 - Additives: Water treatment plants add a variety of chemical agents to disinfect water.
 Chlorine is the most commonly used but is not properly removed.
 Fluoride is another common additive.

-Chronic exposure to each of these toxins increases the risk of a variety of acute and chronic health problems.
+Chronic exposure to each of these toxins increases the risk of a variety of acute and chronic health problems over time.

-What Can You Do to Get Clean Tap Water?
+What Can You Do to Get Purer Tap Water?

 - Ion Exchange Filter is highly effective at removing dissolved salts and “softening” water.

-- Distillation Filter is highly effective at removing multiple contaminants.
+- Distillation Filter is highly effective at removing multiple contaminants; however it also removes some beneficial minerals such as calcium and magnesium.

 - Granular Carbon and Carbon Block Filters are most commonly used to filter a wide range of contaminants.

-Here is our approach, which we believe is reasonable, cost effective, and eliminates the majority of toxins in our local tap water.
+Here are some tips we believe are reasonable, cost effective, and address the majority of toxins in your home tap water:

 Ingram, C. (2006).
 The Drinking Water Book: How to Eliminate Harmful Toxins from Your Water (2nd ed.).
 Berkeley/Toronto: Celestial Arts.